sswam/allemande/doc/guide.md

 | <i class="bi-file-text"></i> |  | Room Ops \* | Rename or copy a room or file |
 |  | `Ctrl+;` or `Esc` | Room Name | Change room |

+\* only visible after pressing Alt/Option or swiping the input field on mobile.

 ### Navigation Menu

 | Icon | Shortcut | Name | Description |